ForestPulse/documentation/Architecture/SetupNotes.md

 ```
 This last part is checked with `lsmod | grep br_netfilter`

-A final step to ensure the nodes "see" `internal-file-server" is to add the following line on the `/etc/hosts`file (put the right ip of the file server here, of course)
+A final step to ensure the nodes "see" `internal-file-server` is to add the following line on the `/etc/hosts`file (put the right ip of the file server here, of course)
 ```
 10.0.0.X internal-file-server.codede.internal fp-nfs
 ```